innoq/ml-ops.org/content/phase-zero.md

  + How expensive could get the storage and processing for rich media like images, sound, or video?

 ### ML Task
 After clarifying what data is available, we brainstorm what type of ML should be used.
-Here are some examples:
+Here are some examples of questions that might clarify the ML Task:

- + Supervised or unsupervised learning.
+ + Supervised or unsupervised learning?
+ + Is this anomaly detection?
+ + Is the problem about which option should be taken? (recommendation)
+ + Do we need to predict a continous value? (regression)
+ + Which category need to be predicted? (classification)
+ + Do we need to group our data? (clustering)
  + If supervised, what type of ML task should be taken: classification, regression, or ranking?
- + If classification, will it be binary- or multiclass classification task.
+ + If classification, will it be binary- or multiclass classification task?
  + What is the input for a prediction task?
     + e.g. E-mail text.
  + What is the output of the prediction task?